 Expert Bladder Cancer Care By Fellowship Trained Specialist in Bladder Cancer Treatment

-Bladder cancer comes in two varies: superficial or non-invasive disease and more aggressive, invasive disease that is more likely to spread.
+Bladder cancer comes in two varies superficial or non-invasive diseases and more aggressive, an invasive disease that is more likely to spread.
 Bladder tumors can be superficial involving the surface of the bladder or more invasive invading the bladder muscle.

 Signs and Symptoms Suggestive of Bladder Cancer:

-- Blood in urine (hematuria) can be visible or detected via microscopic examination of urine specimen.
+- Blood in the urine (hematuria) can be visible or detected via microscopic examination of urine specimens.

 - Frequent urination

 - Difficulty passing urine, clots in urine

 Evaluation of bladder cancer involves a comprehensive medical history and a physical exam.
 Urine and blood tests to test for UTIs and to evaluate kidney function, as well as blood count, will be performed.
 Cystoscopy, an office procedure to evaluate the bladder will be performed on a regular basis.
 Additional testing such as ultrasound, CT scan, MRI, or PET scan may be performed based on individual needs.